technomancy/leiningen/doc/PROFILES.md

 that profile is activated.

-The example below adds a "dummy-data" resources directory during development and a dependency upon "expectations" that's only used for tests.
+The example below adds a "dummy-data" resources directory during development and a dependency upon "expectations" that's only used for tests/development.

 ```clj
 (defproject myproject "0.5.0-SNAPSHOT"